bresilla/robond_project_4/write-up.md

 FCNs are vey useful when in addition to clasification (what is the image showing), we want the localisation too (where in the picture is something of interest).
 Semantic Segmentation of an image is to assign each pixel in the input image a semantic class in order to get a pixel-wise dense classification.
 While semantic segmentation / scene parsing has been a part of the computer vision community since 2007, but much like other areas in computer vision, major breakthrough came when fully convolutional neural networks were first used to perform end-to-end segmentation of natural images.
 FCNs are being used everywhere, for segmentation of natural images, for multi-modal medical image analysis and multispectral satellite image segmentation, self-driving cars, robotics and pretty much everywhere else where computer vision comes to play.

-The difference form CNNs is that FCNs is that insted of image-level clasification, it does a pixel-level classification by firstly doing into network by different Convolution/Linearty/Pooling layers (the encoder block), to reach the 1x1 convolution then again going in the oposite again by  Convolution/Linearty/Pooling layers (the decoder block).
+The difference form CNNs is that FCNs is that insted of image-level clasification, it does a pixel-level classification by firstly doing into network by different Convolution/Linearty/Pooling layers (the encoder block), to reach the 1x1 convolution then again going in the oposite again - transpose convolution - by  Convolution/Linearty/Pooling layers (the decoder block).
+Those block esencially use Depthwise Separable convolutions.
+In a depthwise convolution, the kernels of each filter are applied separately to each channel and the outputs are concatenated.
+Then, the pointwise convolution is applied.
+This greatly reduces the number of parameters that are required while still keeping efficiency and not destroying cross-channel features.
 So main operations in FCNs are:

-#### 1. Encoding
+#### 1. Encoder block
+Goal of encoder block is to extract features from the image
+#### 2. 1x1 convolution
+This is the most important and distinguished feature of FCNs compared to CNNs, as in 1x1 convolution this substitutes the fully conected layer, but here instead of beinf a 2D Tensor, is 4D, thus saving spatial information.
+#### 3. Decoder block
+While the decoder upscales the input of encoder (technically 1x1 convolution layer) to reach same size as original image by using upsampling.
+Thus segmentig pixelwise elements on the image.

 ## Network architecture